paambaati/tfc-output-action/README.md

 ```
 ## Sensitive Output

-If your Terraform Output is marked as sensitive, the output value from this action is also masked, and so it is not exposed in workflow logs.
+If your Terraform Output is marked as [`sensitive`](https://www.terraform.io/language/values/outputs#sensitive-suppressing-values-in-cli-output), the output value from this action is also masked, and so it is not exposed in workflow logs.